iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

 - **MTTR (Mean Time To Restore):** average time to restore service after an incident.
 - **TCO (Total Cost of Ownership):** the total cost over time (licenses + infrastructure + support + change + exit), not only the purchase price.
 - **ADR (Architecture Decision Record):** a short document that records a technical decision, why it was made, trade-offs, and rollout plan.
+- **Conflict of interest:** a situation where a vendor’s other relationships or incentives could bias decisions against the customer’s interests.
+- **AML (Anti-Money Laundering):** controls and checks that help prevent illicit funds movement; relevant for certain vendor scopes (e.g., payments, compliance tooling, identity checks).
+- **AI Act (EU):** EU rules for AI systems; vendors should disclose AI use and provide documentation/evidence when required, especially for higher-risk use cases.
 - **PoC (Proof-of-Concept):** a time-boxed experiment to validate key assumptions before full implementation.
 - **Freeze window (change freeze):** a period where non-critical changes are paused to reduce production risk during peak traffic.
 - **Canary release:** releasing to a small percentage of traffic first to validate stability before wider rollout.